-- attributable to an amount incurred by a person that is a resident, unless the interest is attributable to a permanent establishment which is situated outside South Africa; or - received or accrues for the utilisation or application in South Africa by any person of any funds or credit obtained under any form of interest-bearing arrangement.
+- attributable to an amount incurred by a resident, unless the interest is attributable to a permanent establishment which is situated outside South Africa; or - received or accrues for the utilisation or application in South Africa by any person of any funds or credit obtained under any form of interest-bearing arrangement.

-&lt;sup>61 Legislation on withholding tax on interest is contained in Part IVB of Chapter II of the Act and applies to interest that is paid or becomes due and payable on or after 1 March 2015.
+77 Legislation on withholding tax on interest is contained in Part IVB of Chapter II of the Act and applies to interest that is paid or becomes due and payable on or after 1 March 2015.

-&lt;sup>62 A "foreign person" is defined in section 50A(1) and means any person that is not a resident.
+78 The term "foreign person" is defined in section 50Å(1) and means any person that is not a resident.

-&lt;sup>63 Sections 50C(1) and 50E(1).
+79 Sections 50C(1), 50D and 50E.

-Interest paid to a foreign person will be exempt from withholding tax on interest if, amongst others, $^{64}$ the interest is paid $-^{65}$

-- by a headquarter company; and - on the granting of financial assistance to which section 31 does not apply as a result of the application of section 31(5)(a).
+Interest paid to a foreign person will be exempt from withholding tax on interest if, amongst others,80 the interest is paid by a headquarter company on the granting of financial assistance81 to which section 31 does not apply as a result of the application of section 31(5)(a).82